winitzki/scall/tutorial/programming_dhall.md

 Here, the `Monoid` typeclass methods are called `empty` and `combine`.

 We see that an evidence value of type `Monoid m` needs to contain a value of type `m` and a function of type `m → m → m`.
-A Dhall record type containing values of those types could be written as `{ empty : m, append : m → m → m }`.
+A Dhall record type describing those values could be written as `{ empty : m, append : m → m → m }`.
 A value of that type provides evidence that the type `m` has the methods required of a monoid.

 To use the typeclass more easily, we define a type constructor `Monoid` such that the above record type is obtained as `Monoid m`: